 Sitting 1400 feet above sea level surrounded by the rugged hills of the Upper Coquet valley deep in the heart of the Northumberland National Park, Kidlandlee offers an off-grid experience with big sky views and never-ending walking and cycling from the doorstep.
 Steeped in history dating back to the 1100s it is the perfect location for those who are seeking a blissful escape from it all.

-It has been an incredible journey, a complete change of lifestyle, some intense ‘what are we doing’ moments and huge learning curves as we tackled off grid, bio waste and bore hole water systems whilst juggling a family life in one of the remotest parts of the National Park…..but it was all worth it.
+It has been an incredible journey, a complete change of lifestyle, some intense “what are we doing” moments and colossal learning curves as we tackled off-grid, bio waste and borehole water systems whilst juggling family life in one of the remotest parts of the National Park…..but it was all worth it.

 Protecting our environment, lowering our carbon footprint, sustaining wildlife habitats whilst also supporting our local community is central to our business ethos.
 It’s just one of the reasons why our guests love staying at Kidlandlee.
 So, what have we achieved so far.

 First, we upgraded and renewed the Solar, Wind storage capacities.
 In addition to an existing bank of solar panels we invested in two solar trackers which are great fun to watch as they follow the sun giving us maximum solar energy.
 Newly renovated barns and the main house are fitted with roof solar panels leaving the old cottages with two rows of static panels to the rear, so as not to detract from their original characters.
 With the wind turbines joining in on the action we are now able to generate and store enough power for the whole estate.

 Next we added a second bore hole.
 Each now has its own pump and filtration system and acts as a backup to the other if needed.
 We added three new Bio waste treatment tanks which are so environmentally friendly and efficient that they only need desludging once a year.